Colorful shelves of art supplies at the ochre museum in Roussillon

 • La Maison des Ocres – Perched just at the edge of the village, this charming hotel boasts panoramic views of the ochre cliffs and the Luberon valley beyond.

-• Hotel Les Ambres – Located 1.5 km from the village of Roussillon and features an outdoor swimming pool and a tennis court.
+• Hôtel Les Ambres – Located 1.5 km from the village of Roussillon, this hotel features an outdoor swimming pool and a tennis court.

 Dining in Roussillon